surrealwaffle/bsp_exorcist/README.md

 cmake --build .
 ```

+The compiler must target an `x86` architecture.
+If your compiler does not do this
+by default, then additional steps on your part will need to be taken.

 This builds `hlef.dll`, which applies the necessary patches upon being loaded in an
 all-or-nothing fashion.
 The patches *should* work for both server and client
 binaries.